 Technology Integration Coordinator: Yue Ma

-Title III support augments annual SXU allocations for equipment and supplies to create 12 "smart" classroom settings for advanced technological integration initiatives as well as equipment and supplies for faculty to use in course development and delivery.
+Title III supported augments annual SXU allocations for equipment and supplies to create 12 "smart" classroom settings for advanced technological integration initiatives as well as equipment and supplies for faculty to use in course development and delivery.
 It is expected that SXU faculty will become more accomplished in developing curricula that integrates pedagogy and advanced technology.

-An integral component of the Title III technology initiative is the new Instructional Design Center that will insure the continuation of a progressive experimental environment for faculty and encourage knowledge sharing and peer collaboration on technology issues and projects.
+An integral component of the Title III technology initiative is the new Instructional Design Center (CIDAT) that will insure the continuation of a progressive experimental environment for faculty and encourage knowledge sharing and peer collaboration on technology issues and projects.

 Student Engagement Coordinator: Charles Alexander

-Community-Based Learning Coordinator: Sara Mehta
+Community-Based Learning Coordinator: Denise DuVernay

 Community-Based Learning (CBL) is an instructional strategy that blends academic learning with practice outside the classroom.
 Emphasis is placed on reflection, active student participation and connecting the curriculum to the "living text" of the real world.
 Integral to community based learning is the relationship established between SXU faculty, students and partners in the community.
 In a community-based learning course project, both the students and community partner benefits.
-Examples of community-based learning include internships, clinical experiences, student teaching and service learning.
+Examples of community-based learning include internships, clinical experiences, student teaching, and service learning.

-Professional development opportunities for faculty to design, implement and assess Community-Based and Collaborative Learning courses
+Professional development opportunities for faculty to design, implement and assess community-based and collaborative learning courses

 Individual consultations with faculty regarding CBL course development